MaxiSmplx/bachelor_thesis_dann_fake_news/README.md

 # Fake News Detection Using Domain-Adversarial Neural Networks

+# 🎓 Bachelor Thesis

+**Lightweight and Generalizable: Domain-Adversarial Neural Networks for Inter-Topic Fake News Detection**

-**Bachelor Thesis by Maximilian Schulz**
+*Bachelor Thesis by Maximilian Schulz*
 University of Hamburg – Faculty of Mathematics, Informatics and Natural Sciences
-🗓️ *May 2025*
+🗓️ August 2025

 ---

 ## 📘 Overview

 This project investigates the development of a **Domain-Adversarial Neural Network (DANN)** for **robust fake news detection** across multiple domains.
-The central aim is to enhance the model's **semantic generalization** ability, enabling it to identify fake news not only in a specific dataset or domain but also across diverse platforms (e.g., news articles, social media posts, journalistic statements).
+The central aim is to enhance the model's **semantic generalization** ability, enabling it to identify fake news not only in a specific dataset or domain but also across diverse topics (e.g., healthcare, politics and entertainment).

-The architecture incorporates **Multi-Domain Learning** and **Adversarial Invariance Techniques**, with extensive comparisons to other machine learning and deep learning baselines—including **Support Vector Machines, Naive Bayes, Random Forests**, and **Large Language Models**.
+The architecture incorporates **Multi-Domain Learning** and **Adversarial Invariance Techniques**, with extensive comparisons to other machine learning and deep learning baselines—including **Support Vector Machines, Logistic Regression**, and **Large Language Models**.

 ---

 ## ❓ Research Question

-> _"What training strategies and regularization methods enable the development of a Domain-Adversarial Neural Network for Fake News detection that generalizes across domains and prioritizes semantic robustness over stylistic correlations?"_
+> _"To what extent do Domain-Adversarial Neural Networks outperform traditional and large language models in achieving cross-domain generalization and computational efficiency for fake news detection?"_

 ---

 ## 🧠 Core Contributions

 - Implementation of a **Domain-Adversarial Neural Network (DANN)** with a Gradient Reversal Layer (GRL)
-- Benchmarking against **SVM, Naive Bayes, Logistic Regression, CNN**, and **LLMs (Transformer-based models)**
+- Benchmarking against **SVM, Logistic Regression, kNN**, and **LLMs (Transformer-based models)**
 - Integration of **domain-specific data** from various public datasets
-- Usage of **data augmentation** and **robustness techniques** (dropout, adversarial training, noise injection)
+- Usage of **data augmentation** and **data balancing**
-- Performance evaluation across metrics: Accuracy, Precision, Recall, F1-score, False Positive Rate, and more
+- Performance evaluation across metrics: Accuracy, Precision, Recall, F1-score and computational efficiency

 ---